 The Sourdough School

-Free copy of Vanessa’s cookbook Prepped when you attend a course at Sourdough.
+Free copy of The Sourdough School Book when you attend a course.
 Please mention you are a member when you book your course on 07707 480336 and show your card on arrival.

 The Sourdough School was founded by Vanessa Kimbell, currently studying towards a PhD in Nutrition & Digestibility of Bread.
 Vanessa is both a student and a sourdough specialist, baker, award-winning author of the best-selling book The Sourdough School & regular contributor to BBC Radio 4.
 The school is situated in rural Northamptonshire.

 “A centre for sourdough research & education.
 We are deeply passionate about sharing knowledge and empowering people to bake bread that is both delicious and that nourishes.”

 What do you do?

 “Our courses go far beyond just learning to make sourdough.
 They are about understanding every aspect of the process.
 From the soil to the milling process, the nutritional value of wheat, the history of bread, to the specific actions of the microbes.
 We also cover how fermentation transforms flour into a more nutritious bread, and how this bread nourishes not just us, but our gut microbiota.”

 “At The Sourdough School you learn how to make nourishing, delicious, open-crumb, nutritious, fermented bread, with a burnished crust & a classic soft wheaten sweet-sour flavour.”

 “You also learn about the microbes, from baking to digestion.
 Sourdough is the most ancient craft: it is about understanding the role of microbes from those you culture to make sourdough, to optimising the levels of nourishment for the microbes in your gut… known as the gut microbiome.”

 What levels do you cater for?